-Your doctor or specialist will likely make a diagnosis based on your answer to questions, a physical exam, and one or more tests.
+Your doctor or specialist will likely make a diagnosis based on your answers to questions, a physical exam, and one or more tests.
 These tests may include:

 For this test, you drink a solution containing a compound called barium or take a pill coated with barium.
-Barium coats the lining of the esophagus and stomach, and it enables the organs to be well outlined in a series of X-ray images.
+Barium coats the lining of the esophagus and stomach and it makes the organs visible.
 These images can help identify narrowing of the esophagus, other structural changes, a hiatal hernia, tumors or other abnormalities that could be causing symptoms.

-A long, thin tube equipped with a tiny camera (endoscope) is guided down your throat and into the esophagus.
-Using this instrument, your doctor can view irregularities in the tissues of the esophagus and remove small tissue samples for testing.
-The appearance of the esophagus may also provide clues to the cause of inflammation.
-For example, the condition of the esophagus may look different depending on whether you have drug-induced or reflux esophagitis.
+Doctors guide a long, thin tube equipped with a tiny camera (endoscope) down your throat and into the esophagus.
+Using this instrument, your doctor can look for any unusual appearance of the esophagus and remove small tissue samples for testing.
+The esophagus may look different depending on the cause of inflammation, such as drug-induced or reflux esophagitis.
 You'll be lightly sedated during this test.

-- Diagnose a bacterial, viral, fungal or parasitic infection
+- Diagnose a bacterial, viral or fungal infection

 - Determine the concentration of allergy-related white blood cells (eosinophils)

 - Identify abnormal cells that would indicate esophageal cancer or precancerous changes